 The Young Adult Eating Disorders Program is a regional program designed to assist young adults between the ages of 18 and 25 years who suffer with eating disorders to achieve normalized eating, healthy weight and an improved relationship to their body and self.
 For more information, please visit Young Adult Eating Disorders

 A Physician's referral is required to be admitted to the program.

-To refer to the Program, physicians should download the Child & Adolescent Mental Health Eating Disorders Program Referral form and fax completed forms to 905-830-5979.
+To refer a client to the Child and Adolescent Eating Disorders Program, physicians should download and complete the Child and Adolescent Mental Health Eating Disorders Program Referral form and fax it to 905-830-5979.
 Attention: Regional Intake Worker.

 For more information about the Child and Adolescent Eating Disorders Program, please call 905-895-4521, ext.
 2825.